M-DICE/trace/docs/WINDOWS.md

 ## Prerequisites

 - **Git for Windows** — download from [git-scm.com](https://git-scm.com/).
 During installation, choose "Git from the command line and also from 3rd-party software" so that `sh.exe` is available on your PATH (see [step 5](#5-fix-the-path-for-sh) below).
 - **R** — download from [cran.r-project.org](https://cran.r-project.org/).
 During installation, tick the option to add R to your PATH.
+A version from 4.5.1 onwards is recommended.
+The app may not run on earlier versions, such as 4.3.x.

 ---